 Course Structure and Study Time

-The course consists of five sessions and you will gain access to all of them on the course start date.
+The course consists of six sessions and you will gain access to all of them on the course start date.
 You will have the opportunity to ask questions about the content of the course on the course forum.

 It should not take you more than two to three hours of study time per week to complete the course in three weeks.
 You will have, however, six weeks to complete it.
 If after six weeks you have not completed the course, you will have to start it again next time it is offered.